ronreiter/interactive-tutorials/tutorials/learnsqlonline.org/en/Aggregate functions.md

 Introduction
 ------------

-Could we please add a line at the top of the page saying: To discover more courses about data manipulation and SQL functions, register to DataCamp's [SQL](https://datacamp.pxf.io/DKLN45) tutorials.
+To discover more courses about data manipulation and SQL functions, register to DataCamp's [SQL](https://datacamp.pxf.io/DKLN45) tutorials.
 Learn Data Science by completing interactive coding challenges and watching videos by expert instructors.
 [Start Now!](https://datacamp.pxf.io/Kjxv6a)

 Tutorial
 --------